ukiw200/challenges-23-24/search-challenges/02-reverse-image/reverse-image-search.md

 Instead of using text-based search queries, you can also use images to find information.
 This is called "reverse image search".
 The technology behind reverse image search is based on **Content Based Image Retrieval (CBIR)**.
 CBIR is a technique that uses the visual content of an image (colour, texture, shape...).
 This is different from **text-based image retrieval (TBIR)**, which uses metadata such as keywords, tags or descriptions to find images.
 CBIR is also often used to find similar images to an image.

 In the following challenges, you will see a series of images.
-Create a solution.txt and on every line, write the information that is asked for.
+Find a reverse image search engine on the internet and look for the information that is asked for.
+Sometimes you will need multiple search queries to find the answer.
+Create a solution.txt and write the answer of each question on a separate line.

 ## 2. Challenge